recursivefaith/notebook/Oz.md

 	- [ ] Explore https://smart-biology-academy.getlearnworlds.com/courses (inspiration: https://x.com/SmartBiology3D/status/1779857767982858568)

 ## Notes
+**1149** damn i have extremely good conversations on [[ORI]] **1121** `<recursivefaith/recursivefaith.github.io.git>` Refined the Matrix Rain effect by significantly increasing its falling speed range and extending its interactive triggers to include checkboxes, dynamically styling the rain based on their checked state.
+Additionally, styled checkboxes with a custom border color.
+**1121** `<recursivefaith/content.git>` Refactor content by migrating daily logs to `Oz.md`, moving previous `Oz` content to `Research.md`, and updating daily tasks.
+This commit centralizes daily and dream logs in `Oz.md` for better accessibility, while relocating older "Work sample" content to a new `Research.md` file.
+The 25-08-25 task list is updated to reflect these migrations and includes new Substack writing goals.
+Additionally, the changelog is updated, and an unused daily log base file is removed.
 **1052** [[Egregore Bones]] - Use soft body physics to generate "creatures" around the "shape" of data **1030** Been thinking about [[Egregore Cosmology]] **0909** Gonna start thinking about migrating away from Obsidian completely to the pure QR Code concept, but I'll keep using Obsidian as a kind of "entry" to this concept, so that I can overlap the Obsidian/Personal Knowledge Base communities